kbroman/ProgrammingNotes/linux_refresh.md

 21. Tunnelbear

     - `sudo apt install network-manager-openvpn-gnome`
-    - previous configuration files were already there
+    - previous configuration files were already there, but needed to make use of them
+    - Open Network settings; click plus sign by VPN and choose "Import from file"
+    - needed to right-click and show hidden files, then navigated to `.tunnelbear_config/openvpn` and selected a file and clicked "Add"
+    - need to open config and add tunnelbear email and password under "identify" tab

 22. Globalprotect vpn